Annual Town Assembly - Local Democracy

 Top Intro

-It should be borne in mind that, as with other parish and town councils, Penistone Town Council (PTC) has only an advisory role in most matters, while Barnsley Metropolitan Borough Council (BMBC) has much greater powers.
+It should be borne in mind that, as with other parish and town councils, Penistone Town Council (PTC) has only an advisory role in most matters, whilst Barnsley Metropolitan Borough Council (BMBC) has much greater powers.
 Nonetheless, local PTC councillors have a wealth of experience and knowledge and can offer good guidance in resolving local issues.
 They will 'know the ropes' in dealing with matters that are more in the domain of Barnsley Council, the Police, public transport services or other organisations.
-We must always remember that town councillors are, in effect, unpaid volunteers who wish to put something back into the community and we should support their efforts, just as they are expected to support the local community.
+We must always remember that town councillors are, in effect, unpaid volunteers who mostly wish to put something back into the community.
+We should support their efforts, just as they are expected to support the community.

 Top What is an Annual Assembly?